DavePearce/Homepage/content/blog/03_automated_testing.md

 importantly, checking doesn't guarantee to find all problems with your program!
 But, in our experience, it usually finds most of them.
 There are also problems (discussed above) with generating enough values for complex data types to properly test our functions.

+### Conclusion

-Still, despite all this, we find checking to be incredibly useful --- especially as its free.
-So, you should head over to our [online editor for Whiley](http://whileylabs.com) and give it a go!
+Overall, despite some limitations, we find checking to be incredibly useful --- _especially as its free_.
+Here's a short demo to give you a taste:

+{{<youtube id="d_liFzxlpjA" width="560" height="315">}}

+So, head on over to the [online editor for Whiley](http://whileylabs.com) and give it a go!